 The most absolute most cutest picturesque town located on the North Shore of Kauai is called Hanalei.
 The town is filled with shops, restaurants, and food trucks.
 Note that the food trucks are only open from 11 am-2 pm.
 Super bizarre if you ask me, but I can’t stay mad at you Hanalei!
 The Hanalei Pier in Hanalei Bay is a great place to catch a sunset.

 This overlook is another easy stop on the main road that has a small parking lot.
-It’s a prime place for photo opportunities with sweeping views of the mountains and Hanalei fields are not to be missed!
+It’s a prime place for photo opportunities during golden hour.
+The sweeping views of the mountains and Hanalei fields are not to be missed!

 Red Dirt Falls

 Mars or Hawaii?
 This small waterfall is on the way to the Waimea Canyon and can’t be missed!
 There are multiple places to park on the side of the road here, which makes it an easy spot to visit.
-And maybe jump across if you’re crazy like me!
+If you’re looking to up your photo game, try jumping across the falls!

 Another locals-only beach that is known for its seclusion, size, and beauty.
 Not only that but legend has it, the cliffs that surround this beach have healing energy.
 You can catch yourself swimming with dolphins in these waters.

 So when are you booking your ticket to see the beauty that encompasses the Garden Isle!?
 Don’t wait too long!
-I hope you enjoyed my Top Photography Spots in Kauai.
-If you’re interested in learning more about Kauai head to my complete Kauai Travel Guide!
+I hope you enjoyed my “Best Photo Spots in Kauai, Hawaii”.
+To learn more about Kauai, head to my Ultimate Kauai Travel Guide!